ChrisEOlsen/Self-Coasting/README.md

 - 🧰 **IT-Tools**
   A self-hosted collection of handy web utilities — encoders, hash generators, formatters, and more.

-- 🧑‍💻 **Neovim**
+- 🧑‍💻 **Neovim** <br>
-  A simple yet effectvim minimalisitic neovim configuration with skeleton code keymaps for Nextjs and FastAPI
+  A simple yet effective minimalisitic neovim configuration with skeleton code keymaps for Nextjs and FastAPI

 ---